GolangToolKits/go-secure-sessions/README.md

     session.Set("test2", "some test2 value")
     session.Set("test3", obj)
     // save the session before quitting or the values will be lost
-    // session is saved securily as a cookie in the user's browser err:= session.Save(w)
+    // session is saved securly as a cookie in the user's browser err:= session.Save(w)
     if err != nil{
-        log.Println("Sesion not saved")
+        log.Println("Session not saved")
     }

     // Read a value out of the session v1:= session.Get("test1")
+    fmt.Println(v1)

 ```